hackclub/how-did-i-get-here/src/templates/essay.md

 *Wait, what exactly do IP addresses identify?
 Uh… let’s say they represent devices with Internet access.*

-… Just like we use [IP addresses](https://en.wikipedia.org/wiki/IP_address) to identify devices with Internet access, we use ASNs to identify the networks of the Internet.
-Those are the numbers like “AS63949” in the traceroute from the start.
+… Just like we use [IP addresses](https://en.wikipedia.org/wiki/IP_address) to identify devices with Internet access, we use ASNs to identify the networks of the Internet. <% if (tracerouteInfo.hopAsnStrings[0]) { %><span class='generated'>Those are the numbers like "<%= tracerouteInfo.hopAsnStrings[0] %>" in the traceroute from the start.</span><% } %>

 One of the reasons I wrote a cool traceroute program myself is so I could pull information on which autonomous systems own the IPs along your traceroute.
-There are a couple of organizations that try to keep track of which ASes contain which IP addresses.
+A couple of organizations try to keep track of which ASes contain which IP addresses.
 Many of them let you perform ASN lookups using the [WHOIS protocol](https://en.wikipedia.org/wiki/WHOIS), so I wrote a small client to parse the responses from some servers I arbitrarily selected.
 I then used this cool database called [PeeringDB](https://www.peeringdb.com/) to figure out the companies behind the ASNs; PeeringDB has information on about 1/3rd of all autonomous systems.
-I used all of this information to generate the text about network traversal for you.
+I used all of this information, alongside a couple hundred lines of if statements, to generate the text about network traversal for you.

+(All <span class='generated'>light green colored text</span> was generated dynamically when you loaded this page.)

 ## BGP